BenSturley/InfoKeeper/src/_plans/plans.md

 ### =~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=
 ###

+-- start with the register
+    - get Register
+    -

 - Start from the bottom - ENV files (datafiles)
     - text files
     - pre-defined constant header string